tora20/sps/README.md

-This repo contains [your name]'s portfolio and SPS projects.
+This repo contains Toya's portfolio and SPS projects.